 Why become an Associate member?

-- Those who have been working in the herbal field for some time and have made significant contributions to the field of herbalism
+· Individuals who have been actively working in the herbal field for a considerable period and have made significant contributions to the field of herbalism.

 For more information, see the Associate Member FAQs.

 Disclaimer: “Associate member” is not a mark of competency in clinical practice as the RH (Registered Herbalist) title is.
 This distinction is not a credential.
 Although Associate members are asked to submit minimal evidence of their work and study, this membership category is not peer-reviewed for educational and practice standards.
 While the Associate membership may function as a stepping stone to the advanced RH membership, it also stands alone as an intermediary category.
 RH is still considered the highest standard for clinical herbalism offered within the AHG.
 The RH credential offered through the American Herbalists Guild is an acclaimed and widely recognized credential that may be acquired through 1200+ hours of study in a variety of aspects of herbal medicine.
 The RH designation is currently the only widely recognized committee-reviewed credential available to herbalists in the US.

 Associate members enjoy all General benefits, plus:

 - Recognition of your professional specialty via our internal member's only website directory